krud-soft/words/docs/Words/09-provider.md

 ## `interface`

 `interface` declares the methods the provider exposes to other components.
 Each method is named, lists its parameters if any, and declares its return type if it produces one.
-Return types can be any `interface`, primitives or lists or collections:
+Return types can be primitives, interface components, lists, maps, optional values, or other declared types:

 ```wds title="CartModule/providers/CartProvider.wds"
 module CartModule